Healthy mouths

 Periodontitis

 If left untreated, gingivitis can develop into a more serious form of gum disease known as periodontitis.
 Periodontitis, or advanced stage gum disease, damages the soft tissue and bone supporting the teeth which can cause the teeth to become loose, which in turn can lead to tooth loss.
-Data presented in this section were sourced from the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019).
+Data presented in this section were sourced from the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019) which both included a clinical examination component.

 In 2017-18, the proportion of adults aged 15 years and over with moderate or severe periodontitis was: